Cournot competition

 An essential assumption of this model is the "not conjecture" that each firm aims to maximize profits, based on the expectation that its own output decision will not have an effect on the decisions of its rivals.

-Price is a commonly known decreasing function of total output.
 All firms know $N$, the total number of firms in the market, and take the output of the others as given.
 The market price is set at a level such that demand equals the total quantity produced by all firms.
 Each firm takes the quantity set by its competitors as a given, evaluates its residual demand, and then behaves as a monopoly.

 History

 Antoine Augustin Cournot (1801–1877) first outlined his theory of competition in his 1838 volume Recherches sur les Principes Mathématiques de la Théorie des Richesses as a way of describing the competition with a market for spring water dominated by two suppliers (a duopoly).
 The model was one of a number that Cournot set out "explicitly and with mathematical precision" in the volume.
 Specifically, Cournot constructed profit functions for each firm, and then used partial differentiation to construct a function representing a firm's best response for given (exogenous) output levels of the other firm(s) in the market.
-He then showed that a stable equilibrium occurs where these functions intersect (i.e., the simultaneous solution of the best response functions of each firm).
+He then showed that a stable equilibrium occurs where these functions intersect.
+This is a simultaneous solution such that the corresponding choice in the best response function of each firm.

 The consequence of this is that in equilibrium, each firm's expectations of how other firms will act are shown to be correct; when all is revealed, no firm wants to change its output decision.
 This idea of stability was later taken up and built upon as a description of Nash equilibria, of which Cournot equilibria are a subset.

-The legacy of the Recherches

-Cournot's economic theory was little noticed until Léon Walras credited him as a forerunner.
-This led to an unsympathetic review of Cournot's book by Joseph Bertrand which in turn received heavy criticism.
-Irving Fisher found Cournot's treatment of oligopoly "brilliant and suggestive, but not free from serious objections".
-He arranged for a translation to be made by Nathaniel Bacon in 1897.

-Reactions to this aspect of Cournot's theory have ranged from searing condemnation to half-hearted endorsement.
-It has received sympathy in recent years as a contribution to game theory rather than economics.
-James W. Friedman explains:

-In current language and interpretation, Cournot postulated a particular game to represent an oligopolistic market...

-The maths in Cournot's book is elementary and the presentation not difficult to follow.
-The account below follows Cournot's words and diagrams closely.
-The diagrams were presumably included as an oversized plate in the original edition, and are missing from some modern reprints.